 - by completing an online form on the Human Rights Commission website or

 Human Rights Commission,

-- A promise not to discriminate in the future
+- a promise not to repeat the same behaviour in the future

 The Human Rights Review Tribunal is the final stage of the complaint process.
-They will hear your case, and the other person’s account of events, and decide whether you’ve been discriminated against unlawfully.
+They will hear your case, and the other person’s account of events, and decide whether you’ve been unlawfully discriminated against.
 The Tribunal has the power to:

-- Award you damages for any financial loss the discrimination might have caused the loss of any benefit due to the discrimination humiliation, loss of dignity, and injury to feelings
+- award you damages for any financial loss the discrimination might have caused the loss of any benefit due to the discrimination, or for humiliation, loss of dignity, and injury to feelings